HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The raw word count represents the words contained in the initial HTML response from the server before JavaScript is executed and no other modifications have been made in the DOM or CSSOM.

-Much like the rendered word count, there’s similarly a small change in 2024 from 2022.
-The median page’s raw word count in 2024 was 311 words for mobile user-agents and 330 words for desktops.
-That’s a tiny drop from 2022 when the median page’s raw word count was 318 for mobile and 363 for desktop.
+Much like the rendered word count, there's similarly a small change in 2024 from 2022.
+The median page's raw word count in 2024 was 311 words for mobile user-agents and 330 words for desktops.
+That's a tiny drop from 2022 when the median page's raw word count was 318 for mobile and 363 for desktop.

 ### Inner pages raw word count

 {{ figure_markup(
   image="inner-page-visible-words-raw-by-percentile.png",
   caption="Inner page visible words raw by percentile.", description="A distribution of raw content word counts on inner pages.
 The median number of words rendered is 284 words on desktop and 278 words on mobile.
-At the 10th percentile, it’s 55 words on desktop and 50 words on mobile.
-At the 25th percentile, it’s 126 words and 116 words, respectively.
-At the 75th percentile, it’s 586 words and 608 words, respectively.
-And at the 90th percentile, it’s 1,113 words and 1,220 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1963447811&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
+At the 10th percentile, it's 55 words on desktop and 50 words on mobile.
+At the 25th percentile, it's 126 words and 116 words, respectively.
+At the 75th percentile, it's 586 words and 608 words, respectively.
+And at the 90th percentile, it's 1,113 words and 1,220 words, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1963447811&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
   )
 }}

-Like home pages, the inner pages’ visible words raw count very much follows the rendered word count figures, including mobile pages containing more words than desktop pages at the 75th percentile and above.
+Like home pages, the inner pages' visible words raw count very much follows the rendered word count figures, including mobile pages containing more words than desktop pages at the 75th percentile and above.

 This pattern in both the raw word count and rendered word count pages suggests the trend is unrelated to infinite scrolling, which is a more popular choice for publishers on mobile layouts.